Locations and Attendance

 You will have guided reading as well as being encouraged to read in your own time.
 You will learn to analyse how spoken English is represented in both literary and non-literary contexts.
 This will help you to understand how language functions as a medium of communication and help you improve your own skills of analysis and self-expression.

-You will require 5 GCSEs at Grades A*- C including English Language.
+You will require 5 GCSEs at Grades A*- C including a B Grade in English/Welsh Language.

 You will be invited to attend an interview, and will undertake an assessment in literacy and numeracy, to establish any support required.